li11ianc/household-income-mexican-migrants/03-regression-analysis/regression-analysis.md

 ## 2\.
 Multiple Linear Regression Model

-In an effort to explain which characteristics of candidates influence their household income, we will be using a multiple linear regression model.
-Since our response variable is numerical with mulitple potential predictors, this is the best model at our disposal for us to use.
+In an effort to explain which characteristics of migrants influence their household income, we will use a multiple linear regression model.
+Since our response variable is numerical with mulitple potential predictors, this is the best model at our disposal.

 We will consider the potential interaction between principal occupation and number of years of school completed, since those are generally interconnected.
 We may also consider the interaction between documentation type and occupation type, although the effect may be insignificant.
+However, if the variables occtype, edyrs, or usdoc1 don’t make it through the process of inital model selection, we will not include these interactions in the model as that would not be prudent.

 We will select our model using AIC criteria, because since we’re dealing with people, we want to build a model that accounts for volatile human